psyciknz/CameraEvents/README.md

 ```
 This message takes a payload on ON or OFF and when the device name matches a camera in the config.ini, it will turn off alerts for that device (they will not post images until turned back on)

+Alerts can also be see in the config.ini for each camera/nvr with the `alerts=False` parameter.

 # Problems/Change History

+2020-10-06
+- Merged in the Alarm-local branch
+- Updated version to 0.2.2
+- Added a :latest and :0.2.2 version to dockerhub builds.
+- Added more explanation to some of the config options for PostImagesToMQTT

 2020-02-17
 - Added MQTT Authentication to code @vogelfreiheit